tkerber/golem/README.md

     go generate .../golem
     go install .../golem

-Note that `go-bindata` is a dependency for golems `go generate` command.
+`go generate` requires the following programs to execute:

-Run `go get github.com/jteeuwen/go-bindata` to install it.
-The executable is expected to with in the `PATH`.
+* `go-bindata` which can be obtained with `go get github.com/jteeuwen/go-bindata`

-### pdf.js
+* `node` i.e. node.js

-Golem has builtin support for using pdf.js to render pdf files.
-At the time of writing, the pdf.js files are not in this repository in order to keep it clean, and aren't built automatically.
+* `/usr/share/java/closure-compiler/closure-compiler.jar`

-See #8
+If one of the latter two is not available; they are not critical for the functioning of `golem`.
+They first is required for pdf.js, and the latter is used to minify it.
+Minor changes in the Makefile can be done to either not build pdf.js at all, or not minify it.

 ## Naming